grewal16/study_notion/README.md

 # Install client dependencies
 cd ../ && npm install
 Setup Environment Variables:
-Create a .env file in the server/config/ directory and add your MongoDB URI, JWT secret, and API keys for Cloudinary and Razorpay.
+Create a .env file in the server directory and add your MongoDB URI, JWT secret, and API keys for Cloudinary and Razorpay.

 Run the Application:
 Start both the backend and frontend servers.